Chart Color Schemes

 Recent residential development output has been above average within Anglesea when compared nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Anglesea experienced around 26 dwellings receiving development approval per year.
-Approximately 133 homes were approved over the past five financial years, between FY-21 and FY-25, with another eight approved so far in FY-26.
-On average, each dwelling is estimated to accommodate 2.3 new residents per year over these five years, indicating strong demand that supports property values.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Anglesea has experienced approximately 27 dwellings receiving development approval per year.
+Over the past five financial years, between FY-21 and FY-25, around 135 homes were approved, with an additional 10 approved so far in FY-26.
+On average, each dwelling is estimated to accommodate 2.3 new residents annually over these five years, indicating strong demand which supports property values.

 Frequently Asked Questions - Development